 Like CBD, CBG is non-psychoactive.
-It’s not going to get you high.
-Instead it has potential therapeutic uses.
+This means that CBG in itself is not going to get you high.
+Instead CBG is used for more potential therapeutic uses.

-The early research points to CBG potentially being pretty amazing.
+The early research points to CBG potentially being pretty amazing for its potential benefits.
 But what does it supposedly do?
 What is CBG good for?
 CBG’s ability to stimulate the “bliss chemical” is a good indicator of some of its abilities.

 Scientists don’t just think CBG might help you feel calm and relaxed.
-Its partnership with anandamide also suggests that it might play a role in adressing conditions such as:
+Its partnership with anandamide also suggests that it might potentially play a role in addressing conditions such as:

-CBG has been studied as a fantastic antibacterial cannabinoid.
+CBG has also been studied as a fantastic antibacterial cannabinoid.

 CBD has gotten a lot of time in the limelight for its supposed pain relief capabilities.
-But there’s good news.
-CBG is being studied as another source of pain relief.
+However, CBG is being studied as another source of pain relief.
 Like we said earlier, some scientists think it might be more effective than CBD.

-That remains to be seen, but we do know that cannabis compounds may work more effectively in tandem.
-Be prepared to see more combination CBG and CBD products in the future.
+This remains to be seen, but we do know that cannabis compounds may work more effectively in tandem.
+Be prepared to see more combination CBG and CBD products in the future such as our Flowstate CBG Gummies.
 CBG might also play a role in relieving pain associated with certain neurological conditions.